Carson, California: Arts and culture

 Carson is also the location of Dignity Health Sports Park, a sports complex including a soccer-specific stadium used by the Los Angeles Galaxy and formerly the Los Angeles Sol, C.D.
 Chivas USA, and the Los Angeles Chargers of the National Football League (NFL), a tennis stadium which hosted the LA Women's Tennis Championships, and a track and field facility.

 Carson Mall, now SouthBay Pavilion, opened in 1973 and is located at the Avalon Boulevard exit off the San Diego Freeway (Interstate 405).

+One of the three US-based Goodyear blimps, Wingfoot Three, is based in Carson at the Goodyear Blimp Base Airport.

 Sports

 One professional sports team currently plays their home games in Carson: